commercetools/merchant-center-application-kit/.changeset/proud-ants-flow.md

 ---
-"@commercetools-frontend/application-shell": patch
+'@commercetools-frontend/application-shell': patch
 ---

-PCM-2794: fix quick access to product list
+Fix QuickAccess component to make it use the right products list URL.